eMapR/TimeSync-Plus/README.md

 ## Step 7: Edit App options YAML file

-The YAML file is how the user will customize the application for the editing needs.
-This is done by defining field names for the created event table and the corresponding buttons and drop down values.
+The yaml or text file is edited by the user for flexibility in the applications attribution process and flexibility in structure of the editable table.
+In the yaml file there a line strucutres that represent the names, feilds, and values for each of the tables that will be created in SQL database by create_sql_db.py.
+Below is the general structure of the file:

 1. Polygon section:
    - This section should **not** be edited by the users.